 Chris studied Applied IT at University and has a background in Logistics Management, with specialism in Inventory and Performance Management.
 As a lot of his work has involved people management and training, Chris eventually moved into Apprenticeship Delivery specialising in Logistics and IT based qualifications.
 His work in the education and training sector has largely involved working with young people classed as NEET and those leaving Young Offenders Institutes.

-Since joining LLA, Chris has taken on the role of Operations Manager for the company, This is a varied role where he manages many areas of our day to day operations, including; developing and managing our Apprenticeship Support Programmes, development and management of LLA’s IT Infrastructure and the Development of new IT and Web based systems.
-Alongside this role Chris also coaches our apprentices and learners.
+Since joining LLA, Chris has taken on the role of Director of Operations for the company, This is a varied role where he manages many areas of our day to day operations, including: Managing Programme Delivery and development, development and management of LLA’s IT Infrastructure, Development of new IT and Web based systems, Staff Management and Training, as well as being responsible for Policy, Procedure and Compliance.
+Alongside his variety of roles Chris also coaches our students.